 Over 600,000 websites have been developed on Ruby on Rails.
 It is a powerful and popular framework that has been used to create some of the world's most popular websites, including Airbnb, GitHub, and Shopify.
 With over 380,000 websites developed in the United States and 11,00 in Canada alone, Ruby on Rails is the preferred choice for many businesses.

-In this article, we will explore the top ten Ruby on Rails benefits for enterprise software development, including scalability, easy maintenance, security, and more!
+In this article, we will explore What is Ruby on Rails?, Is Ruby on Rails good for enterprise applications? and Why Use Ruby on Rails for Enterprise Application Development? along with the top ten Ruby on Rails benefits for enterprise software development, including scalability, easy maintenance, security, and more!

 What is Ruby on Rails?